Table of Contents

 They claim to transfer heat 4 times better than other cookware brands.
-This is a nice feature to have when you are cooking.
+This heat distribution a nice feature to have when you are cooking.

-The biggest reason to use Blue Diamond cookware is to use a toxin-free coating (1) to make their pans non-stick.
+The biggest reason to use Blue Diamond cookware is to use a toxin-free coating (1) to make their pans have a non-stick coating.

-So far, they have sold over 2 million of them.
+So far, they have sold over 2 million of their diamond infusion cookware.

 What is the Blue Diamond pan made of?

 Blue Diamond pans are made of a diamond coating (millions of diamonds) that makes them more durable and a better non-stick coating.
 It can also withstand metal utensils which is something most other nonstick cookware can’t do.

 The diamond coating is designed to replace the traditional chemical non-stick coating.
 This is how they can create non-toxic and chemical-free non-stick cookware.

 Where can I use Blue Diamond Pans?

 Blue Diamond pots and pans can be used in a variety of ranges such as gas, electric, halogen, glass top, induction cooktop (it’s hard to find induction compatible cookware at this price), and used in ovens up to 850 degrees Fahrenheit (another huge benefit, though be careful of that metal handle).

 Overall the Blue Diamond pan is good.
 It is non-stick, provided you use a non-aerosol cook spray, and I like it more than the T-Fal pans and pans we used in the past.